aerte/DFL/README.md

-All code used for Model training was provided by Bo Li and adapted by us.
+All code used for Federated Learning Model training was provided by Bo Li and adapted by us.

 Requirements:
 - torch